-I know what you’re thinking, even though dates are plant-based they’re still majority sugar, 80% to be exact, however, In a test study done feeding subjects an average of 7 dates a day for over a month, no bad affects on their blood-sugar levels or weight gain occurred.
-In fact it was quite the opposite, with some subjects digestion actually improving!
-(1).
-This is attributed, in part , to the high fibre content preventing constipation and promoting regular bowel movements by contributing to the formation of stools and slowing digestion down.
-Dates also prevent blood sugar levels from spiking too high after eating.
+I know what you’re thinking.
+Even though dates are plant-based, they’re still majority sugar, 80% to be exact.
+However, In a test study done feeding subjects an average of 7 dates a day for over a month, no bad effects on their blood sugar levels or weight gain occurred.

+Date Syrup is Gluten-free, Refined Sugar-free, Dairy-free, Paleo, Whole 30, and Digestion Supporting.
 In short, my simple date syrup recipe allows you to sweeten just about anything with a clear conscience!

 My inspiration for this recipe came from all the scrutiny and undesirable facts I’ve read lately surrounding sugar and high fructose corn syrup intake.

-Also receiving bad press is artificial and non-caloric sweeteners.
-A test was done on sweeteners saccharin, sucralose, and aspartame, showing how they induce glucose intolerance by altering the gut microbes (2).
+Also receiving bad press are artificial and non-caloric sweeteners.
+NutritionFacts.org tested sweeteners saccharin, sucralose, and aspartame, showing how they induce glucose intolerance by altering the gut microbes (2).
 After a few days, some people got exaggerated blood sugar responses and showed changes (within one week) to the type of bacteria they had in their gut.
-This may be of particular importance to patients suffering with gut related disorders such as irritable bowel syndrome (IBS) or IBD’s like ulcerative colitis and Crohn’s.
+This may be of particular importance to patients suffering from gut-related disorders such as irritable bowel syndrome (IBS) or IBD’s like ulcerative colitis and Crohn’s.

 - Calories: 277 Calories

-- Protein: 2 grams
+- Protein: 2g

 - Potassium: 20% of the RDI